ajedda/ajedda.github.io/_posts/2020-07-11-spectral_clustering_linear_algebra_1.md

 We used the Laplacian of the graph $G$.
 We could have used other known matrixes as well.
 For example, we can use the *normalized Laplacian* defined as: $$\mathbf{L}_{sym} = \mathbf{D}^{-1/2} \mathbf{L} \mathbf{D}^{-1/2}$$.
 You will note that $\mathbf{x}^T\mathbf{L_{sym}}\mathbf{x}$ is equal to $\frac{1}{2} \sum_{ij} w_{ij}(\frac{x_i}{\sqrt{d_i}} - \frac{x_j}{\sqrt{d_j}})^2$.

 This optimization problem was treated by different research communities.
 Ulrike von Luxburg has an interesting tutorial on this topic.
-The literature, however, may confuse you.
-Some researchers do not use the weight or similarity between the edges, but instead the distance between them.
-This can be defined as $1/w_{ij}$.
-This will change the optimization problem to a maximization instead of minimization.
-Will it still work?
-Yes, it will and that's because of the eigenvector properties of the Laplacian.

 This was just a simple explanation of spectral clustering.
 I find some tutorials asking you to imagine the eigenvectors of the graph $G$.
 This is just too much to ask for.
 I hope you liked this post.

 I will try to prepare a toy example with python code soon.